 So we all inherited our very own little scoby.
 And guess what?
 It isn’t that bad after all.

 Health Benefits of Kombucha

 Even though kombucha has been popular in China, Europe, and Russia for hundreds (maybe thousands) of years, it’s only been since the 1990s that kombucha first made its appearance in the States.
 Since then, its popularity has grown by leaps and bounds (sorta like the scobys themselves—they grow fast!).
 And it’s rapid ascent as a health drink is for good reason.

 Kombucha is not only easy to make, it’s jam-packed with antioxidants and nutrients that make it a super drink.
 It’s rich in iron, B vitamins, vitamin C, and DSL (D-saccharic acid-1, 4-lactone – a powerful antioxidant), and the anti-inflammatory and anti-microbial properties of kombucha have been shown to help fight bacterial and viral infections.
 Besides this, kombucha has also been shown to aid in detoxification, help leaky gut, kill candida, and even battle cancer!

-I don’t happen to be a huge fan of plain kombucha, but thankfully there are a myrad of ways to flavor it.
+I don’t happen to be a huge fan of plain kombucha, but thankfully there are a myriad of ways to flavor it.
 This tasty Spiced Apple Kombucha version is one of my favorites, especially around fall when the apples are in season and extra crisp!
-Add in some spices and it’s a delicious cross between cider and champaign.
+Add in some spices and it’s a delicious cross between cider and champagne.

 Please note that if you’re worried about the alcohol content in the final product, it’s around 0.5% (depending on how long you ferment your ‘booch), making it officially non-alcoholic by all legal standards.